“How can I have more interesting conversations? I get stuck in small talk and bore people and myself”

 Your mission can be to ask people about these things when it feels natural.
 This gives you a reason to talk to them and helps you to find common interests.

-4. Share something slightly personal about yourself in between your questions
+4. Share something slightly personal

 It’s not true that people ONLY want to talk about themselves.
 They also want to know who they are talking to.
 If they don’t, they might even feel interrogated and get uncomfortable.
 When we share slightly personal things with each other, we bond faster.